bayfrontmedia/bones/docs/install/bare.md

 To utilize the CLI interface, navigate to the base path of your project and type the command: `php bones about:app`.

 To utilize the HTTP interface, navigate to the public web root of your project in a browser.
+Unless the HTTP request is being handled by a [router](../services/router.md) or some other event subscriber, a blank page will be returned.